Skip to main content

 0th Based on Azure Monitor Log Analytics

-1st KQL (Kusto Query Language) for Threat Hunting
+1st KQL (Kusto Query Language) for threat hunting

-2nd Built-in Analytics Rules and ML models
+2nd Built-in analytics rules and ML models

 3rd UEBA for anomaly detection

-4th Integration with Microsoft Defender, Entra ID
+4th Integration with Microsoft Defender XDR and Entra ID

-5th SOAR Playbooks with Azure Logic Apps
+5th SOAR playbooks based on Azure Logic Apps

-6th 400+ Data Connectors (Syslog, CEF, REST API)
+6th Numerous data connectors (Syslog, CEF, REST API)

-7th Notebooks with Jupyter for investigation
+7th Jupyter notebooks for advanced investigation

 Microsoft Solutions Partner